Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 |credential  | usage
 |-|-
 |`AzureCliCredential`|authenticate in a development environment with the Azure CLI
-|`VisualStudioCodeCredential`|authenticate in a development environment with Visual Studio
+|`VisualStudioCodeCredential`|authenticate in a development environment with Visual Studio Code

 ## Troubleshooting